Sequencer

 Sequencer Policy is the process of optimistically enacting rules outside of consensus (the state-transition function in this context), and the choices can then be asynchronously validated by verifiers and the fault-proof.

-In the context of superchain interopability, sequencer policy is utilized to enable cross-chain message relay without adding additional state-transition complexity or cross-chain synchronicity to the protocol.
+In the context of superchain interoperability, sequencer policy is utilized to enable cross-chain message relay without adding additional state-transition complexity or cross-chain synchronicity to the protocol.

 Block Building